-The fair value of the mortgage portfolio, loans and borrowings and the derivative swap have been calculated by discounting future cash flows at an appropriate market rate.
-The fair value of the shared appreciation rights receivable and shared appreciation rights payable have been calculated using current HPI.
+The fair value of the mortgage portfolio and loans and borrowings have been calculated by discounting future cash flows at an appropriate market rate.
+The fair value of the shared appreciation rights receivable and shared appreciation rights payable have been valued using current HPI.
 The valuation method is consistent with commonly used market techniques.
 All significant inputs into the valuation models are obtained from observable market data.